nodejs/node/doc/api/test.md

   - v16.17.0
 -->

+* Type: {AbortSignal}

-* {AbortSignal} Can be used to abort test subtasks when the test has been aborted.
+Can be used to abort test subtasks when the test has been aborted.

 ```js
 test('top level test', async (t) => {